IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Putting Your Dataverse Installation on the Map at dataverse.org
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Congratulations!
 You've gone live!
 It's time to announce your new data repository to the world!
 You are also welcome to contact support@dataverse.org to have the Dataverse Project Team add your installation to the map at http://dataverse.org .
-Thank you for installing the Dataverse software!
+Thank you for installing the Dataverse Software!

 Administration of Your Dataverse Installation
 +++++++++++++++++++++++++++++++++++++++++++++